python-visualization/folium/README.rst

 Python Data, Leaflet.js Maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`folium` builds on the data wrangling strengths of the Python ecosystem
+`folium` builds on the data wrangling strengths of the Python ecosystem and the
-and the mapping strengths of the Leaflet.js library.
+mapping strengths of the Leaflet.js library.
 Manipulate your data in Python,
-then visualize it in on a Leaflet map via `folium`.
+then visualize it in a Leaflet map via `folium`.

 Installation
 ------------